AntoninPvr/RPI_3Bplus_passive_enclosure/README.md

 * Raspberry PI 3B
 * Raspberry PI 3B+

+## Files

+Two versions of the upper part are available.
+One with GPIO access and one without.
+Ideal for a clean look or server applications like VPN, DNS...

+* `RPI_3bplus_enclosure_lower_1.2.STL` Lower part of the enclosure common to all
+* `RPI_3bplus_enclosure_upper_1.2.STL` Orginal upper part of the enclosure with GPIO access
+* `RPI_3bplus_enclosure_upper_1.2_no_gpio.STL` Upper part of the enclosure without GPIO access
+* `gpio_cover.STL` Cover for GPIO.
+Best of both worlds, clean look and easy access to GPIO

 ## Thermal management
 This enclosure is designed to be used with passive cooling solution.
 35x35x12mm heatsink is recommended.